Find Grad Schools

 179 Yearly Graduations

 The 15th most popular school in the country for pharmacy majors who are seeking their doctor's degree is University of Minnesota - Twin Cities.
 Each year, around 52,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,532 per year, while in-state graduate students, on average, pay $17,844 per year.
-During the 2020-2021 academic year, 179 people received their doctor's degree in pharmacy from UMN Twin Cities.
-About 58% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,006 per year, while in-state graduate students, on average, pay $18,468 per year.
+During the most recent year for which we have data, 179 people received their doctor's degree in pharmacy from UMN Twin Cities.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 174 Yearly Graduations

 University of Colorado Denver/Anschutz Medical Campus is the 16th most popular school in the nation for students seeking a doctor's degree in pharmacy.
 Roughly 24,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,160 per year, while in-state graduate students, on average, pay $6,984 per year.
-For the 2020-2021 academic year, 174 doctor's degrees were handed out to pharmacy majors at CU Anschutz.
-About 68% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,736 per year, while in-state graduate students, on average, pay $7,722 per year.
+During the most recent year for which we have data, 174 people received their doctor's degree in pharmacy from CU Anschutz.
+Around 46% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 #17